kanglicheng/code-school/full-stack-project/resources/expository_readings/web_app_architecture.md

 ### Thin

-Thin is an improvement over Webrick.
+Thin is an improvement over WEBrick.
 Parts of it (the parts that parse the HTTP request) are written in C code to speed up performance.
 Thin is still single-threaded; out of the box it still handles one request at a time.

-Thin is a simple improvement to drop in to replace Webrick (just add `gem 'thin'` to your Gemfile).
+Thin is a simple improvement to drop in to replace WEBrick (just add `gem 'thin'` to your Gemfile).
 The same trick of running multiple instances behind a load balancer works.